b-rantes/notification-challenge/README.md

 3. Load testing with K6 has yet to be performed, which would put the system's resilience and performance to the test.
 Additionally, the development of further unit and integrated tests is necessary to increase code coverage.

+4. Consider strategies for clearing the notification cache, as it will be filled with new notifications for the same user without discrimination and will always load all previously received notifications into memory.
+It may also be useful to implement some form of pagination to prevent all notifications from being retrieved at once.

 ## Conclusion
 The Notification System is a scalable and resilient backend platform that provides notifications to users through a well-architected solution.
 It is built using .NET 6 as the backend, and leverages MongoDB as the data source, Redis as the caching mechanism, and Confluent Kafka for communication and synchronization between components.
 The system follows Clean Architecture principles and the CQRS (Command Query Responsibility Segregation) pattern, and uses the AdminController and NotificationController for interaction with the system.
 The system can be executed by cloning the repository and running docker-compose, and the API documentation can be found at localhost:<port>/swagger.
 Load testing will be performed using K6.
 However, there are points for evolution, such as the scheduling mechanism and the reactivity between the backend and frontend.